mi-classroom/mi-web-technologien-beiboot-ss2021-BenediktEngel/ADR/adr_021_search.md

 ## Context

-For searching the files and folders an algorithem is needed.
+For searching the files and folders an algorithm is needed.

 ### Options